 3. Forgetting to appreciate the little things

 The smile on our kid’s faces when they want to show us something, “Look, mom, look, I finished the puzzle.”

 Their bright faces as they run to us at the end of the school day.

 Live in the moment.
 Get down on the floor.
 Stop worrying about small things and start focusing on the everyday moments.

 4. Comparison is the thief of joy

-We compare ourselves to others, and this always steals our joy, because we can’t be anyone else, we can only be ourselves.
+We compare ourselves to others, which always steals our joy because we can’t be anyone else; we can only be ourselves.

 Do you think everyone you see on social media really has a perfect husband, perfect job, perfect kids, perfect health?

 It’s not reality.
 Everyone’s kids drive them to the brink sometimes.
 Everyone has battled with their husband over who is doing more.
 Everyone feels lost, confused, and alone sometimes.

 So stop comparing, and start being you.
 Even better, take a social media break.